 Thus, Trademark Licensing refers to the mode of transfer of rights wherein the actual proprietary rights in the trademark vests with the trademark owner and only few stipulated rights to use the trademark is given to a third party for a mutually agreed period of time.
 Trademark Licensing in India is governed by the Trade Marks Act, 1999 (hereinafter, “the Act”).
 Though the term Licensing/ license is nowhere used in the Act, the statutory provisions in the Act governing trade mark licensing in India refers to the provisions relating to “registered users.”

-Procedure for Trademark licensing as embodied under Section 49 of the Act:
+The procedure for Trademark licensing is enumerated under Section 49 of the Trademark Act, 1999.

 Though recordal of permitted use is voluntary, it is advisable that the Registered User Agreement/ License Agreement be registered with the Registrar of Trade Marks.
 An application for recordal of License Agreement /Registered User Agreement with the Trade Marks Registry can only be made in respect of registered Trademarks and the application for recordal of the said license agreement should be made within six months from the date of such agreement.

 For registering a person as a registered user/ licensee of a trade mark, the registered proprietor/ licensor and the registered user/ licensee shall jointly apply in writing to the Registrar on FORM TM-U, along with —

 - the agreement in writing or a duly authenticated copy of it, entered into between the registered proprietor/ licensor and the proposed registered user/ licensee with respect to the permitted use of the said trade mark; and